AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 b) for the necessary room disinfection, if this is ordered by the public health officer;

-c) if necessary, reimbursement for linen, bed linen and
+c) if necessary, reimbursement for laundry, bed linen, and

-bed furnishings that have become unusable, against handover of these items to the legal successor,
+bedding that has become unusable, against delivery of these items to the legal successor,

 otherwise for the disinfection or thorough cleaning of all these items;